Skip to content

 Keeps coming back?
 Get the durable fix.

 If Tool Hub’s 3371 Fix worked once or twice but the error keeps returning, another Tool Hub run isn’t the answer.
-Book a 30-minute Certified ProAdvisor diagnostic to identify the underlying cause — antivirus, user profile, registry, or system-level — and apply a fix that holds.
-Fixed-fee scope, typically $500–$1,500 — among the most well-bounded engagements we run.
+A 30-minute Certified ProAdvisor diagnostic identifies the underlying cause — antivirus, user profile, registry, or system-level — and applies a fix that holds.
+Fixed-fee, typically $500–$1,500, among the most well-bounded engagements we run.
+Independent ProAdvisor firm.